 The course explained how metacognitive strategies could help children retain information and therefore get good grades at GCSE.
 He told how he had sent a secondary RE paper back to be remarked because he thought an answer to describe the crucifixion deserved more than the zero it was awarded.
 The child’s response explained in detail, why Christians believe in the crucifixion and how it linked to the idea of transformation.
 I can’t remember the answer exactly, but I think I was about 35 before I understood the concept behind it.

 The exam board returned the paper upholding their decision.
 The question asked for a description of the crucifixion – just what happened – nothing else.
 The child had not answered the question.
 Now, I know – but does anyone else not think that this is a ridiculous way of gleaning a pupil’s understanding.
 The child’s knowledge far surpassed what was required, yet he had to accept a lesser grade.
 Gutting.

-If children don’t regurgitate what is expected in terms of concepts, schema and facts over time, they are failing and if we deliver the curriculum in a way that is inconsistent with its purpose, we are failing.
+There is an assumption that if children don’t regurgitate what is expected in terms of concepts, schema and facts over time, they are failing.
+I say, if we deliver the curriculum in a way that is inconsistent with its purpose, we are failing them.

 A business school may advertise a course on collaboration and partnership, but if in order to survive the course you are expected to compete with others; competition, not collaboration is what is learned.

 So, the answer?
 Metacognitive techniques to drill pupils into passing exams and to cram young minds with all sorts of stuff that make them sound intelligent, but is more like the opposite.